Our staff have complementary skills and experience in research, clinical treatment, policy, service development, education and communication.

 With a passion for front line service delivery, a commitment to continuous improvement and an eagle eye for detail, Lee has built an enviable reputation in executive support.
 She is Executive Assistant to Professor David Forbes and Dr Andrea Phelps and also provides secretariat support to the Board of Management and the Finance & Risk Committee.
 Lee’s career has included experience in the disciplines of human resources, corporate and external affairs, and investor relations.
 Prior to joining Phoenix Australia Lee and her husband operated a boutique professional services firm.

-Dr Olivia Metcalf
+Dr Olivia Metcalf (On leave)

 BA BSc (Hons) PhD